Serious Mental Illness

 One in 20 adults in USA experience serious mental illness (SMI) such as bipolar disorder, schizophrenia, and related psychiatric conditions each year.
 Relative to the general population where 10.5% have type 2 diabetes (T2DM), people with SMI are known to experience a high burden (8-40%) of T2DM.
 Among those with T2DM, people with SMI have 22-58% higher risk of major cardiovascular events and are 4.2 times more likely to die prematurely from diabetes complications.
 It is well known that the risk of T2DM and dysglycemia is especially high among those who are prescribed second-generation antipsychotics (atypical antipsychotics or AAP), especially olanzapine and clozapine but less so for ziprasidone, aripiprazole and lurasidone

-This is work I am starting with Dr. Robert O. Cotes, Dr. David Goldsmith, Dr. Rachel Waford and Dr. Francisco J. Pasquel
+This is ongoing work with Dr. Robert O. Cotes, Dr. David Goldsmith, and Dr. Rachel Waford.
+Jiali Guo is the primary analyst.

 Addressing care gaps for people living with serious mental illness.